-The Capacity (Cp) Investable Attribute evaluates how the returns of investors in a DARWIN are impacted by additional investment in the DARWIN.
+This attribute evaluates how the returns of investors in a DARWIN are impacted by additional investment in the DARWIN.

 The better the score, the more likely it is that the DARWIN can sustain substantial levels of investment without suffering divergence that negatively impacts investors.

 The Cp score is measured from 0 to 10 and takes into account the last 12 D-Periods of Experience (Ex), with a heavier weighting applied to more recent periods.

 Where can I see the information?

 As with the rest of the Investable Attributes, you can access Cp information for a DARWIN via the icons in the top right of the DARWIN profile,

 or by clicking on the "Investable Attributes" → "Cp" tab with the DARWIN profile.